Let me introduce myself.

 After client input and approval, the next step is to take action and set up the services recommended in the plan.
 Families often implement the Care Action Plan on their own or I can implement the recommendations.

 I have an on-going relationship with a few clients at a time…four or five.
 For instance, I coordinate their care, go with them to the doctor and advocate for them, and communicate with their family.
 Another person works with me in the practice as a care advocate.
 We are the only people who work with the clients.
 This gives you consistency so you know who will be visiting.

 It is an honor to collaborate and work with a family.
 I would love the opportunity to work with yours.
 Give me a call if you think you could use my help.

 Tracey Olson, MSW, LCSW

 Tracey is an Advanced Aging Life Care Professional, a designation given by the Aging Life Care Association(ALCA), formerly the National Association of Professional Geriatric Care Managers.
 Tracey currently serves as a board member for the ALCA Midwest Chapter, co-unit leader for the Chicago Unit, and Midwest Chapter Peer-Care Conference Co-Chair.

 Tracey holds a National Association of Social Work Certification of Advanced Social Work Case Manager (C-ASWCM).
 She is a licensed clinical social worker (LCSW) in the state of Illinois.

-Serving Older Adults in Chicago and greater Chicagoland, and
+Serving Older Adults in Chicago and greater Chicagoland,

-Family Caregivers anywhere.
+and Family Caregivers anywhere.

-Family Caregivers anywhere.
+and Family Caregivers anywhere.